CermakM/jupyter-require/README.rst

 |

-We are thinking about the ways we could sandbox the execution and the output even more, but bare in mind that this project is very young, so let's put one foot in front of the other.
+We are thinking about the ways we could sandbox the execution and the output even more, but bear in mind that this project is very young, so let's put one foot in front of the other.

 To finalize your outputs, use the ``Save and Finalize`` action button which should be present on the right of the regular ``Save and Checkpoint`` button.
 The finalization also happens automatically when you *properly* close the notebook.
 We cannot handle SIGTERMs at the moment, so be aware that in that case the scripts will be discarded and the output lost.